SantipBarber/ai-odoo-finder/README.md

 > **Find the perfect Odoo module with AI in seconds.**

-An MCP (Model Context Protocol) server that enables Claude to search Odoo modules in OCA repositories using hybrid search (semantic + full-text).
+An MCP (Model Context Protocol) server that enables LLMs to search Odoo modules in OCA repositories using hybrid search (semantic + full-text).

 <div align="center">